Addictions counsellor, Kaitohuora waranga

 You may need

-- a relevant tertiary qualification in mental health and addiction or similar area
+- a relevant tertiary qualification in human welfare, psychology studies, public health studies or similar area

-- a bachelor's degree in addiction studies, counselling and addiction practice or similar area
+- a bachelor's degree in counselling or similar area

 - to be registered with the Addiction Practitioners’ Association Aotearoa New Zealand